 In order to do this, they had to manage their primary resource of fiber for making their heritage bags, the bromeliad (dajudie).
 So the Cheque Oitedie members committed themselves to sustainable management of the dajudie species.
 Through their knowledge of this species, they have successfully transplanted and grown dajudie in a communal forest area, thus taking harvesting pressure off of the wild population while providing ready access to the resource for the community.

 The cooperative has grown and transformed over the past fifteen years.
-There are now 45 women and two strong leaders–Gladys Dosape and Ique Etacore (Ique has been the main representative since the cooperative started.)
+There are now 45 women and two strong leaders–Gladys Dosape and Ique Etacore (Ique has been the main representative since the cooperative started, (on a very sad note Ique Etacore passed away in March 2019.)
 The cooperative now ensures a stable source of income for women through the sales of their traditional products, mainly bags, to international markets.
 This is the only source of fair wage for the women and prevents the loss of their ancestral arts.

 The other key person in the cooperative is Ines Hinojosa.
 She is responsible for administrative control and public relations.
 An ethnobotanist by training, her involvement with the coop began in 1997, when the national confederation of indigenous people was approved to work with natural resources in the lowlands.
 She was invited to participate in a sustainable management of resources training, and it was here where she met Ique’s husband, the only Ayoreo attending the training.
 That meeting was the beginning of a long-term relationship with the Ayoreo community and, eventually, the cooperative.